 “Like that girl you were talking to?"
 The gaunt 50 year-old nodded to the table where New was entertaining an elderly French man.

 "Nice."
 Jamie sat next to me and Champoo licked his hand.
 She was a friendly dog.
 "And nice night for it."

 "Monsoon season."
 I hadn't seen Jamie in several months.
 Rumor was that he was building a go-go bar in a vacant lot off Soi Buah-Khao and that Fabo, the Belgian oil explorer, was financing the project.

 "You sound happy."
 Jamie wiped the wet from his face.
 The car waited in the deluge.
 He wasn't staying long.

 "Happy as a clam."

 "You want to be happier."
-The lithesome waitress brought him a gin-tonic and a smile.
+The lithesome waitress brought him a gin-tonic.
 He bought her a drink.
 The girls at the Buffalo liked a man like Jamie.
-He wore his prison tattoos with honor.
+He spent money.